mubarizahmed/mubariz_portfolio/README.md

 # Personal Portfolio Website
-This is a single-page website built with React JS.
+This is a static website built with React JS and Contentful CMS.